 Janacek’s Jenufa, starring Karita Mattila, Lover in Il Tabarro, starring Mark Delevan, and Cercatrice

-in Suor Angelica, starring Sondra Radvanovsky.
+in Suor Angelica, starring Sondra Radvanovsky, and various roles in the Grammy Award Winning Opera, Ghosts of Versailles (2015).
 All of these productions were conducted by James Conlon.

 Also for LA Opera, Ms. Fuller has performed concerts and recitals for LA Opera for Educators, LA Opera